domaine-hugh/domaine-hugh/README.md

 - 👯 Reliable, flexible, receiptive and supportive, always collaberate with my co-workers

-- ❤️ Positive, self-motivated, curious, take ownership of my work
+- 🔥 Positive, curious, self-motivated, self-reflected, take ownership of my work

-- 🔥 Adapting and learning fast, creative, reflective, systematic, methodical, receptive, flexible, unconventional and supportive

-- 💡 Graduate from Immersive Web development bootcamp at <a href="https://junocollege.com/bootcamp/web-development">Juno College</a>
+- 💡 Master of Engineering, and currently graduated from Immersive Web development bootcamp at <a href="https://junocollege.com/bootcamp/web-development">Juno College</a>

 - 🧐 Looking for a front end development position